AceofSpades5757/valve-server-query/README.md

 # Description

-This package allows you to access the data provided by Valve's _Server Query_ protocol.
+Crate allowing access to Valve's _Server Query_ protocol.

-- BLAZINGLY FAST
+- :rocket: Blazingly Fast
-- TYPE SAFE
+- :lock: Type Safe
-- EFFECIENT
+- :zap: Efficient

 Want to use it from Python?
 You can do that!
 Want to us it from JavaScript?
 You can do that too!